Migration trends (1/)

 Read more

-In 2021, the number of migrant workers in Lithuania had increased significantly: during the year almost 40.5 thousand temporary residence permits and 34 thousand national D visas on the ground of employment were issued.
+In 2023, the number of migrant workers in Lithuania had increased significantly: during the year 81 thousand temporary residence permits and almost 6 thousand national D visas on the ground of employment were issued.

 What are the top 5 foreigner‘s professions?